Andrew Cox: International representative rowing

 Cox made his Australian representative debut as coxswain of the Australian U23 eight which competed in the 1985 U23 Trans Tasman series on Lake Ruataniwha in New Zealand.
 They lost both of their match races against New Zealand.
 Later that year they contested the 1985 World Rowing U23 Championships in Banyoles, Spain.
-There, that crew which contained three future world champions (McKay, Cooper & Batten) and the future coaching great Paul Thompson, won a silver medal.
+There, that crew which contained three future world champions (McKay, Cooper and Batten) and the future coaching great Paul Thompson, won a silver medal.

 For the 1987 World Rowing Championships in Copenhagen Cox's New South Wales rival Dale Caterson was the incumbent rudder-man for the Australian men's senior eight, and Cox was selected in the stern of the Australian men's lightweight eight which also had good prospects.
 The regatta was held in bad weather and tricky winds made lane allocations and racing conditions difficult and the Australian eight did not fare well, missing the A final and finishing in overall eight place.